Infinitesimal rational actions

 \begin{prop} Let $G$ be a finite $k$-group scheme and $X$ be a $k$-variety endowed with a generically free rational $G$-action.
 Then \end{prop}

-\begin{proof} Let $U$ be an open subset of $X$ on which the action is defined.
-Suppose first that $char(k)=0$, then $G$ is smooth and thus Now, since the $G$-action on $U$ is generically free, we have that $\dim(G)\leq\dim(U)=\dim(X)$ and thus the statement.
+\begin{proof} Let $U$ be an open subset of $X$ on which the action is defined (see for example \cite[Proposition 3.2]{brion2022actions}).
+Suppose first that $char(k)=0$, then $G$ is étale, thus and the statement follows.
 Suppose then that $char(k)=p>0$ and let $G_1$ be the kernel of the Frobenius morphism $F_G\colon G\rightarrow G^{(p)}$.
 Then $G_1$ is an infinitesimal $k$-subgroup scheme of $G$ and $\Lie (G)=\Lie (G_1)$.
 If the $G$-action on $U$ is generically free, then the same holds for $G_1$.
 We can thus suppose that $G=G_1$ and, by Proposition \ref{bschngenfree}, that $k$ is algebraically closed.
-By Proposition \ref{propgenfreeactions}, the $G$-action is generically free if and only if $X_{fr}$ is dense in $X$ and thus there exists (since $X$ is geometrically integral and $k=\overline{k}$) a smooth closed point $x\in U$ with trivial stabilizer $\stab_G(x).$ Since $G$ is infinitesimal, then also $\stab_G(x)$ is such, henceforth $\stab_G(x)$ is trivial if and only if $\Lie (\stab_G(x))$ is trivial.
+By Proposition \ref{propgenfreeactions}, the $G$-action is generically free if and only if $X_{fr}$ is dense in $X$ and thus there exists (since $X$ is geometrically integral and $k=\overline{k}$) a smooth closed point $x\in U$ with trivial stabilizer $\stab_G(x).$ Since $G$ is infinitesimal, then also $\stab_G(x)$ is such, hence $\stab_G(x)$ is trivial if and only if $\Lie (\stab_G(x))$ is trivial.
 Now, $\Lie (\stab_G(x))$ is the kernel of the natural map $\Lie (G)\rightarrow T_xU$ (see \cite[III.\textsection2, 2.6]{DG}) and therefore if the action is generically free this map is an injection and thus the statement. \end{proof}